baaivision/Emu3.5/README.md

 #### vLLM Enviroment Setup

-1. [Optional Recommendation] Use a virtual environment
+1. [Optional Recommendation] Use a new virtual environment for vLLM backend.
 ```bash
 conda create -n Emu3p5 python=3.12
 ```